syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/message/EJ2_ASP.MVC/icons.md

 By default, the close icon is not rendered in the message.
 To show the close icon, set the `ShowCloseIcon` property to `true`.

 In the following example, the messages are rendered with the close icon.

-The following example demonstrates the message with close icon.

 {% if page.publishingplatform == "aspnet-core" %}